 The Bridge is a new product in development.
 This device will allow you to connect the Bliss-Box to a console of your choice.
 Just like the 4-Play the Bridge will have cables for connecting to various consoles.
 From usb based consoles to early retro consoles.
 The Bridge will get its power form the console and connect to the 4-Play’s existing USB port.
-Interestingly, no USB data will take place over this connection, as it merely serves as a convenience means to connect the two devices.
+Interestingly, no USB data will take place over this connection, as it merely serves as a convenient means to connect the two devices.
 There will be matching firmwares for USB based consoles.
 This is because USB is static and thus you can not make change on the fly.
-Fortunately this is not the case for none USB gaming consoles.
-It is also foretasted that only one hard revision will be needed.
-So all firmware will work on the same Bridge device.
+Fortunately this is not the case for none USB gaming consoles, so this one firmware will work on those.

 Once the bridge is connected to the console it will begin looking for a 4-Play in single mode, or a Gamer-Pro.
 Once found, it starts communication and asks for the button payload.
 There is no USB poll frames in this case, it just gets the data as fast as possible (at the speed of the controller) and then sends the data to the Bridge.
 The Bridge will talk to the console at the request of the console whether the data has been refreshed or not.